gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

     - Discernibly includes the quizmaster's mouth forming a word shape.
 - During a Reference question or Quote question, when electronic equipment is used, if any light goes on after the quizmaster calls "Question" and before they begin to discernibly read the chapter number.
 - Starting to answer before being recognized by the Quizmaster.
-- Having more than the designated team members, one coach, and an assistant coach on the quiz platform during a time-out.
+- Having more than the designated team members, one coach, and an assistant coach on the quiz platform during a timeout.
 - Challenging after conferring with anyone
-- If a captain or co-captain confers with his/her coach or other quizzers prior to issuing a challenge.
+- If a captain or co-captain confers with their coach or other quizzers prior to issuing a challenge.
 In addition, the challenge will not be allowed.
 - Infraction of the rules, in spirit as well as in the letter, as discerned by the quiz officials.

 **Individual Fouls**